Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-If you can feel external air flowing in or the sound of a clear draught emanating from a gap or hole that is, it is likely to be a gap or crack that needs sealing in the way you can.
-Cracks and gaps that are large should be fixed permanently.
-Cracks that are greater than 3mm and let air in or out from your house require the sealing.
-For example, if the open fireplace isn’t in use it may cause draughts and should be shut from.
-Property managers and landlords are responsible for ensuring such draughts are eliminated as much as possible.
+If you are able to feel external air getting in, or see the air is clear out of a hole or gap, then it’s likely a crack or hole which needs sealing in the way you can.
+Large gaps and cracks should be fixed permanently.
+The gaps that exceed 3mm that let air in or out from your house need sealing.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked from.
+Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.

-You don’t need to block holes or gaps in the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure as the household gets warmer and cooler, in order to let them be closed and opened instead of than sticking.
-We will check the windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes in the building.
+For example, tiny gaps around windows and doors may be required to allow movement of the building when the house gets warmer and cooler, to allow them to be shut and opened, rather instead of being stuck.
+We will test all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections